-Firstly, let us look at Agnes Macready.
-Born in 1855 at Rathfriland, County Down, Agnes was the eldest of five children of Presbyterian minister, Reverend Henry Macready, and his wife Jane.
-In 1867, when Agnes was 12, the family emigrated to Australia, where Henry became

-1 Had time not been so short, others could have been included, such as Annie Golding and her sister Kate Dwyer and Gertrude Phillips, each of whom also participated in the public debates over conscription.
-For examples of the contributions of these six women to the public debate, see Catholic Press (Sydney) 12 October 1916, p.
-21; 19 October 1916, p.
-19; 26 October 1916, p.
-2122 November 1917, p.
-17; 29 November 1917, p.
-23; 6 December 1917, pp. 11, 25; 13 December 1917, pp. 8, 12, 18, 19; 20 December 1917, p.
-17 the Moderator of the Presbyterian Church in NSW.
-As an adult, Agnes converted to Catholicism, a move described by the Methodist newspaper in these terms: '[S]he wandered from green pastures of truth into the enchanted ground of Popery, and is ardent as perverts usually are'.2 A manifestation of her alleged perverted ardour for popery was her contribution from 1898 of literary sketches and verse to the Catholic Press, some of which were republished in journals in Ireland and America.
+Agnes Macready was born in 1855 at Rathfriland, County Down, the eldest of five children of Presbyterian minister, Reverend Henry Macready, and his wife Jane.
+In 1867, when Agnes was 12 years old, the family emigrated to Australia, where Henry became the Moderator of the Presbyterian Church in New South Wales.
+As an adult, Agnes converted to Catholicism, a move described by the Methodist newspaper in these terms: '[S]he wandered from green pastures of truth into the enchanted ground of Popery, and is ardent as perverts usually are.'
+A manifestation of Agnes's alleged perverted ardour for popery was her contribution of literary sketches and verse to Sydney's the Catholic Press beginning in 1898 (Figure I), some of which were republished in journals in Ireland and America.
+She wrote under the nom de plume 'Arrah Luen'.